rancher/elemental-toolkit/DEVELOPMENT.md

 ## Raw image tests

-Raw image tests are tests run from the raw image created by `images/img-builder.sh` which creates a raw image with the recovery partition only.
+Raw image tests are tests run from the raw image created by `elemental build-disk` which creates a raw image with the recovery partition only.
 This raw image is the base to create the different cloud images currently (AWS, GCE, AZURE)

 The test setup is done via the `make/Makefile.test` with `create_vm_from_raw_image` target.